RATIONS Trial – Reducing Activation of Tuberculosis by Improvement of Nutritional Status

-On World TB Day (24 March), the Center for Nutrition Studies, Yenepoya University, Mangalore in association with McGill International TB Centre, Montreal is pleased to announce the public release of N-TB.
+On World TB Day (24 March), the Center for Nutrition Studies, Yenepoya University, Mangalore in association with McGill International TB Centre, Montreal announced the public release of N-TB.
 N-TB App is an android mobile based application for the nutritional assessment and counselling of adult patients with TB.

 This app, endorsed by the Revised National Tuberculosis Control Programme and WHO India, was included in the new initiatives unveiled by Prime Minister Narendra Modi during the Delhi End TB Summit on March 13th 2018.

-All these initiatives will require healthcare providers to be skilled in nutritional assessment and counselling.
 The N-TB is the first of its kind app for healthcare providers.
 It enables the classification of the nutritional status of the patient by calculating the BMI.
 If the BMI is very low, it red-flags this and provides an overview of management of severe undernutrition.
-The app also provides the weight gain required during treatment to achieve a desirable weight, and the recommended daily caloric and protein intake (screen shots on the next page).
-It has counselling tips on diet with an emphasis on the value of locally available foods in contrast to costly nutritional supplements, activity and lifestyle.
+The app also provides the weight gain required during treatment to achieve a desirable weight, and the recommended daily caloric and protein intake.

 Maternal Nutrition Implementation Project